burbokop/sproc/README.md

 # sproc
-sproc (Sexy Process) is the library for running child processes on linux.
+Sproc (Sexy Process) is the library for running child processes on linux.

+## note
+This library may not be available on Windows because it use apt-get technology.
+It is possible to create windows apt-get client, but all packages aveilable in apt-get is created for linux so will not work on Windows.

 ## adding sproc to your c++ project